Pencil Drawing Supply Review

 Mitsu-Bishi Hi-Uni

-The Mitsu-Bishi pencils are quite smooth and easy to work with.
+The Mitsu-Bishi pencils are smooth and easy to work with.
 Great for shading.

 Being smooth, they require frequent sharpening in order to draw fine details.